 I also spread pastry cream in a layer over the filled pockets to make the traditional middle of a Boston Cream Pie that peeks out beneath the top layer of cake.

 A smooth, chocolate ganache poured over the top completed this simple but oh so delicious cake!
 (I mean pie... but it's cake.)

 Each slice of the Boston Cream Pie had its own center of sweet cream, which in my opinion you can't have too much of.
 It was a pleasant twist on a classic cake.

-My second cake with the Fillables pans was for one of our Food Friday events at work.
+My second cake with the Baker's Advantage Fillables 2-Piece Non-Stick Round Cake Pan 10-Inch Set of 1 Gray" target="_blank" rel="noreferrer noopener" label=" (opens in a new tab)">Fillables pans was for work.
 I used another King Arthur Flour recipe, this time a rich and dark Devil's Food cake.
 This recipe called for greasing and then dusting the pan with cocoa powder, and as before both layers baked up perfectly.
 More importantly there were no issues with getting the cakes out to cool.

 For this chocolate cake I made a simple, stove-top raspberry sauce by simmering raspberries with sugar until it was thick.
 Once this sauce cooled I spooned it into the pockets.
 I then spread a thick layer of buttercream frosting over the pockets, topping it with the second cake layer.
 Dusted with confectioner's sugar and finished with a swirl of caramel sauce, it was a eye-catching and decadent dessert.
 And it was quickly devoured!